Last updated November 17, 2025

 Poor drainage

-Any of the above issues can compromise the joints and the integrity of the polymeric sand.
+Any of the above issues can compromise the joints and the integrity of the polymeric sand, eventually causing erosion or washout.
 Let’s explore each.

 Insufficient watering during the activation process